mmarkdown/mmark/syntax.md

     println(hello)
     ````
     ~~~
-    Will be typesets as source code with the language set go `go`.
+    Will be typesets as source code with the language set to `go`.

 ## Block Elements